Mammillaria vetula subsp. gracilis

 I had a Mammillaria vetula subsp. gracilis before that was much different.
 When I first brought this plant home none of the offsets were as thickly covered as a few are now but I still knew it was different than the previous one.
 In fact, there was one next to it at Lowe’s when I found this one.
 I have no idea why only a few offsets spines are thicker and the others aren’t.
 It is going to be an interesting plant to watch.

 The species, Mammillaria vetula, has 1-2 central spines and at least 25 radial spines.
-The subspecies often lacks the central spines and only has 11-16 radial spines.
+The subspecies often lack the central spines and only have 11-16 radial spines.
 The plant I had before also had much longer spines.
 Its flowers are also shorter.
 I noticed the areoles on the top have a small tuft of wool but not so much on the lower parts.
-It is hard to tell if this plant has central spines.

 There isn’t much online about this cultivar yet, but maybe someday there will be more.